GoogleChrome/devtools-docs/docs/contributing.md

 To setup a build that can run the layout tests read about [layout tests](http://www.chromium.org/developers/testing/webkit-layout-tests) over on Chromium.org.
 Depending on the type of patch you are submitting, there may be Chrome DevTools layout tests you will want to run before submission.

 First, run `gclient` to use `git`.
 You can follow the steps located in the Chromium [Using Git guide](https://code.google.com/p/chromium/wiki/UsingGit) to walk you through this process.
-In summary make sure depot_tools is in your path.
+In summary, make sure depot_tools is in your path.
 Run `fetch blink --nosvn=True` in a directory you wish to store the Chromium source (perhaps get a snack or one of those paddles with a ball on it, this will take some time).

 When this has finished you can speed up the build process by building the content shell.